ankitkanojia/firebase-react/README.md

 <p align="center"><img height="400" src="https://raw.githubusercontent.com/ankitkanojia/firebase-react/development/firebase.jpg" alt="firebase-work" /></p>

 # How many type(s) of push notification available?

-At its core, there are 4 types of scenarios in which Push Notifications get triggered for all apps.
+There are 4 kinds of scenarios in which Push Notifications get fired or triggered for all cross-platform applications.

-1. Immediate notifications
+1. Immediate or Real-time notifications
-These are notifications that get triggered after a certain action/event within the app.
-For example, on Instagram, whenever you send a direct message to a friend, the friend gets a push notification with your message.
+As name suggest, notifications get triggered after any certain operation or event or action gets fired.
+For example, Real-time chat with your colleagues

 2. Scheduled notifications
-These are notifications that get triggered at a certain scheduled time by a batch/cron job.
-For example, the New York Times may send a push notification at the end of each day summarizing the top articles for that day.
+Whenever any job or batch or cron sheduled for a certain time, this kind of notifications service is used to acknoledge byh triggering notification.
+For Example, Any News update or a scheduled article update schedled on the next day will get acknoledge by using FCM scheduled notification service.

 3. Scheduled notifications as a result of an action These are notifications that get scheduled to be triggered by batch/cron jobs at a certain moment after an action has been performed in the app.
 For example, on Ritual they may schedule a push notification to be triggered 10 minutes after you ordered a food item.